History of Paraguay: Political conflicts

-The Colorados dismantled Francia's unique system of state socialism.
-Desperate for cash because of heavy debts incurred in London in the early postwar period, the Colorados lacked a source of funds except through the sale of the state's vast holdings, which comprised more than 95% of Paraguay's total land.
+The Colorados dismantled the pre-war economic system.
+Desperate for cash because of heavy debts incurred in London in the early postwar period, the Colorados lacked a source of funds except through the sale of the state's vast holdings, which comprised more than 80% of Paraguay's total land.
 Caballero's government sold much of this land to foreigners in huge lots.
 While Colorado politicians raked in the profits and themselves became large landowners, peasant squatters who had farmed the land for generations were forced to vacate and, in many cases, to emigrate.
-By 1900, seventy-nine people owned half of the country's land.